 1 For more than 25 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered to provide a single voice for America's apartment industry.
 Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management, finance and suppliers partners/service providers.
 NMHC represents the principal officers of over 1,500 firms that own, develop, manage and finance apartments.
-As a federation of more than 145 state and local affiliates, NAA encompasses over 73,000 members representing nearly 9 million apartment homes globally.
+As a federation of more than 145 state and local affiliates, NAA encompasses over 95,000 members, 141 affiliates, and more than 11.6 million apartment homes globally.
 The apartment industry today plays a critical role in housing this nation's households by providing apartment homes to 40.1 million residents, contributing \$3.4 trillion annually to the economy while supporting 17.5 million jobs.